tcareyintx/skybellgen/README.md

 The SkyBellGen integration will refresh hub and session data at least every 3600 seconds (1 hour).
 The timeframe may be sooner passed on the session refresh expiration period received from the Cloud API server.

-If the refresh cycle for the device data isn't frequent enough, you can create an automation forr any entity in the device that receives it's data from the cloud API to manually update its data at a faster pace.
+If the refresh cycle for the device data isn't frequent enough, you can create an automation for any entity in the device that receives it's data from the cloud API to manually update its data at a faster pace.
 It is recommended that the shortest interval is 30 seconds as to not overload the Cloud API server with many requests.
 If you need a faster poll cycle, look into using the local event server.
-In future releases, webhook triggers will be available for use as well.

 ## Examples {#examples}

 The SkyBellGen integration provides actuators to modify attributes of the SkyBell devices.
 Additionally the integration provides sensors that are updated with the refresh cycle documented in the [Data updates](#data-updates) section.
-This actuators and sensors provided by the integration permits example automations as described in this section.
+These actuators and sensors provided by the integration permits example automations as described in this section.

 ### Turning on the exterior lights when motion is detected by the SkyBell